gene-git/dual-root/README.rst

      What I do is keep these on separate RAID-6 and bind mount them into var

  * Short Downtime only to install 2nd disk.
 Configure while running normally.
- * Each disk has its own /boot, and thus different UUID and thus different boot loader config UUIDs - so these need to be excluded from sync.
+ * Each disk has its own root UUID and thus different boot loader config UUIDs - so these need to be excluded from sync.
+Likewise there are now 1 fstab on each drive, and this too needs to be excluded.

 We use Archlinux but the distro shouldn't play any significant role in dual root setup.